GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I am never satisfied until I have said as much as possible in a few words, and writing briefly takes far more time than writing at length.
+> ### Because we are uncertain about our scheduling estimates, we often lack the courage to defend them stubbornly against management and customer pressure.
 >
-> ~ *Carl Friedrich Gauss*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts